 Refund Processing: Refunds will be automatically processed every week beginning the first week of registration of the semester in which the fees were paid and each week thereafter until the end of the term.
 Official withdrawals made in accordance with the refund policy and by the withdrawal deadline will generate a credit balance on the student’s account.

 Online Credit Card Payment Refunds: Registration fee payments made by credit card through MyGWC will be refunded to the same credit card used for payment.
 Allow 6-10 business days for the refund to post.
 If the Credit Card used to pay fees is no longer valid, it is the student’s responsibility to notify the Admissions & Records once the credit has been posted to the student’s account and prior to the refund being processed.
 The refund will be converted to a check refund upon proper notification.

 All requests for review of account summary must be made within the one-year grace period from the semester in which the fees were assessed.
 Such petitions are subject to review.

 In Person Payment Refunds: Fee payments paid in person, by cash, check, money order or credit card, will be refunded through Bank Mobile as either a check, mailed to the mailing address Admissions and Records has on file, direct deposit to an existing bank account or to a Bank Mobile account depending on the refund choice made by the student.
 It is the responsibility of the student to maintain correct and up-to-date address information.
 Addresses can be updated on MyGWC, under the Student Tab, and then click on Banner Self Service.

 *Refund vendor subject to change during catalog year.

-If Golden West College cancels a class, registration fees for that class will be refunded.
-If you purchased a parking decal, it must be returned to the Enrollment Center within two weeks of the class cancellation date.
+Cancelled Classes: If Golden West College cancels a class, registration fees for that class will be refunded.
+If you purchased a parking decal, it must be returned to the Admissions & Records within two weeks of the class cancellation date.